Interactive Theorem Proving in Lean

 Topic and goal

-In this workshop, we explore the world of proof assistants and learn how to explain mathematics to a computer using Lean.
-The goal is to help participants develop new coding skills while becoming acquainted with formal methods on a larger scale.
+Programming languages with strong type-checking capabilities can be used to represent abstract mathematical objects, state theorems about them, and write formal proofs.
+In this workshop, we explore the world of proof assistants and formal mathematics using Lean 4, a relatively recent functional programming language with a rapidly growing mathematical library.
+The goal is to help mathematicians develop new coding skills while becoming acquainted with formal methods in their field.

 Organization of the lectures

-We give an 8h introduction to certified programming and formal mathematics for graduate students interested in the interaction between mathematics and computer science.
+We give an 8h introduction to certified programming and formal mathematics aimed at graduate students interested in the interaction between mathematics and computer science.
 Each session will combine a lecture with hands-on computer practice.

 Participants are encouraged to work in pairs.
 Practice files for each session will be provided and no prior installation of Lean is required.